Opentopodata

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the simplicity of the tool (one optional parameter, read-only, no output schema), the description fully covers purpose, usage, scoping, and pairing with sibling tools.
+Given the tool has only one optional parameter, clear annotations, and no output schema, the description fully covers usage, scoping, and relationship to siblings.
 No gaps remain.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.